-Most Co-Design tools make use of an internal representation for the refinement of the input specification and architectures[19].
+Most Co-Design tools make use of an internal representation for the refinement of the input specification and architectures [20].
 Many such internal representations exist.
 They are all based on one or more Computational Models.

 Experiments with system specification languages have shown that there is not a unique universal specification language to support the whole design process for all kinds of applications.
-[19].
+[20].

-The fundamental computation model to use is first of all dependent on the type of problem to be solved.
-However there is a definite trend towards heterogenous modelling systems that allow more mixed types of systems to be modelled.
+The computation model to use is first of all dependent on the type of problem to be solved.

+There is a definite trend towards heterogenous modelling systems that allow more mixed types of systems to be modelled.

 Many researchers are doubting whether a grand unified approach will work.
-Specifically the group of Edward A. Lee (who created the Ptolemy system) has doubt about this[5].
+Specifically the group of Edward A. Lee (who created the Ptolemy system) has doubt about this[6].
 In order to be sufficiently rich to encompass the varied semantic models of the competing approaches, they become unwieldy, too complex for formal analysis and high quality synthesis.
 He claims that generality can be achieved through heterogeneity, where more than model of computation is used.

-Ptolemy II seems to be the most mature of the tools investigate, specifically the theoretical foundation of mixing various computational models is well thought-out.
+Ptolemy II seems to be a very mature tool, specifically the theoretical foundation of mixing various computational models is well thought-out.
+However, it is mainly focussed towards simulation.